simeng-yang/Sorting-Efficiencies/README.md

 Bucket sort is also explained, but not computationally tested with a data set.

-Attached is an analysis of the efficiencies of tested sorting algorithms.
+Attached is an analysis of the efficiencies of tested sorting algorithms, the raw data and test results.